haoyuc/MaskedDenoising/README.md

 The distribution of baseline model features is biased across different noise types.
 Our method produces similar feature distributions across different noise.

 ## Citation
-If you use Restormer, please consider citing:
+If you find it helpful, please consider citing: